Active learning and explicit electrostatics enable accurate modeling of electrolytes: Results and discussion

 \subsection{Modeling of EC/EMC mixtures}

-To train compositionally transferable MLIPs, we used the actively collected training sets for pure EC and EMC and applied AL to obtain the training set that covers the full compositional space.
-Initially, we combined the training sets for EC and EMC and uniformly sampled approximately 20 configurations to train a new MTP.
-The preliminary potential was then used to select additional configurations from the combined EC and EMC training sets using the MaxVol algorithm.
-Together, the uniformly sampled and MaxVol-selected configurations likely formed an initial training set and already spanned a wide range of atomic environments.
+Prior to applying AL to obtain a compositionally transferable MLIP, we obtained an initial potential using the AL-collected training sets for pure EC and EMC.
+To this end, we combined the EC and EMC datasets and uniformly sampled approximately 20 configurations to train a preliminary MTP.
+This preliminary model was then used in combination with the MaxVol algorithm (see Supplementary Information, Section \ref{Methods_AL}) to select additional representative configurations from the same datasets.
+Together, the uniformly sampled and MaxVol-selected structures formed an initial training set that already spanned a broad range of atomic environments.
+This dataset was then used to train the initial MTP that initialized the AL procedure.
+AL was subsequently performed on 11 parallel MD trajectories, starting from 8–16-molecule EC/EMC mixture configurations spanning the full compositional range from pure EC to pure EMC.

-This initial training strategy is more efficient than directly merging the training sets of MTP$_{16}^{\rm EC}$ and MTP$_{16}^{\rm EMC}$, as the structural similarity between EC and EMC molecules could result in many structurally redundant configurations.
-This approach also reflects a common practical scenario in which training sets for individual components are already available, providing a natural starting point for mixture modeling.

-After initial training, compositionally transferable MLIP was obtained via AL performed on 11 parallel MD trajectories.
-The trajectories were initialized from 8- to 16-molecule configurations of EC/EMC mixtures, spanning the full compositional range from pure EC to pure EMC.

-We applied the described pipeline to construct ensembles of level-16 and level-20 MTPs (MTP$_{16}$ and MTP$_{20}$), anticipating that a compositionally transferable potential might require a larger model than those sufficient for pure components.
-The actively collected training sets contained approximately 500 configurations for both MTP levels, which is significantly fewer than for pure-component systems.
-This reduction likely stems from the diverse initial training set that helped maintain AL-MD trajectories within the physically relevant and well-sampled region of configurational space.
-The training sets were dominated by pure EC and EMC structures, with mixture configurations comprising only about 10\% of the total (see Supplementary Information for details).
+The described pipeline was applied to construct ensembles of three level-16 and level-20 MTPs (MTP$_{16}$ and MTP$_{20}$), anticipating that compositionally transferable potentials might require larger models than those sufficient for pure components.
+The actively collected training sets contained approximately 500 configurations for both MTP levels, about two to three times fewer than for pure-component systems, and were dominated by pure EC and EMC structures, with mixture configurations accounting for only about 10\% of the total (see Supplementary Information for details).
+This reduction likely reflects the broader initial training set and the accuracy of the initial MTP, which kept AL-MD trajectories within a physically relevant, well-sampled region of configurational space, thereby reducing the need to collect additional configurations during AL.